 The Nasdaq 100 Index and the SP500 Index are two of the most well-known and commonly used stock market benchmarks in the US.

-Nasdaq 100 Index was created in 1985 to represent the Nasdaq Stock Exchange's 100 largest non-financial corporations.
+Nasdaq 100 Index represents the Nasdaq Stock Exchange's 100 largest non-financial corporations.
 These businesses are technological and innovation leaders around the world.

 FAANG (Facebook, Apple, Amazon, Netflix, Google, or Alphabet) stocks, which are popular among the world's largest technological corporations, are included in the Nasdaq 100 Index.
 More than 50% of the index's assets are made up of technology businesses.